 You certainly can.
 I sell Limited Edition Prints of every photograph featured in the Galleries.

-Only 50 prints will ever be made from each photograph, making them truly historical artworks to be treasured for generations.
+Only 50 prints will ever be made from each photograph, making them truly historic artworks to be treasured for generations.

 DO YOU OFFER DISCOUNTS AND SPECIAL OFFER SALES?